Labrador Retriever: Top Dog Breeds

 - Hunting retrieval

 A Lab’s boundless energy means they need lots of training and exercise to keep healthy and happy.
 If you don’t have time to train your pup yourself, consider sending them to puppy school for training.
+Read why the Labrador retriever is favoured among assistance dog breeds.

 Obesity is a common problem for Labradors that don’t play and exercise enough or eat too many treats.
 If left unchecked, obesity can lead to diabetes in dogs.